-Most would agree that walking is the safest, easiest form of exercise, yet – each year – thousands of walkers experience walking-induced pain or the recurrence of a nagging old exercise injury.
-Here are some of the most common walking pains.
+Most would agree that walking is the safest, easiest form of exercise, yet – each year – thousands of walkers are hobbled as a result of a walking-induced pain or a nagging old exercise injury that walking has aggravated.

+Toe pain can develop when the corners or sides of your toenails grow sideways rather than forward, putting pressure on surrounding soft tissues and even growing into the skin.
 You may be more likely to develop ingrown toenails if your shoes are too short or too tight, which causes repeated trauma to the toe as you walk.
 If the excess pressure goes on too long, such as during a long hike or charity walk, bleeding could occur under the nail and your toenail might eventually fall off.

 A bunion develops when the bones in the joint on the outer side of the big or little toe become misaligned, forming a painful swelling.
 Walkers with flat feet, low arches, or arthritis may be more apt to develop bunions.